IsmailsGit/AWS-Module/Notes.md

 ### Serverless

 The ALB routes traffic to lambda functions, which the ALB then converts the http request to a json event that lambda can process.
 In this way Lambda behaves like a web server without EC2 — fully serverless.
-Benefits are:
+<br> Benefits are:
-No infrastructure to manage (no EC2, no autoscaling groups) Scales automatically based on requests
+<br> No infrastructure to manage (no EC2, no autoscaling groups)
+<br> Scales automatically based on requests
-Pay-per-request pricing
+<br> Pay-per-request pricing
-Can use ALB routing features (path/host based)
+<br> Can use ALB routing features (path/host based)